 3. It doesn’t have to be forever

-Don’t be surprised if in a few months or a year, you use marijuana again with a completely different perspective.
-Marijuana is not dangerous, and there’s no need to think of quitting as a life or death situation.
+Don’t be surprised if in a few months or a year, you use weed again with a completely different perspective.
+Weed is not dangerous, and there’s no need to think of quitting as a life or death situation.

 A timeline of the side effects of quitting cannabis